GermanAcademicWeb/GAW-OpenData/about.md

 ---
 layout: article
-titles:
-  en      : &EN       Overview on the GAW data en-GB   : *EN en-US   : *EN en-CA   : *EN en-AU   : *EN
+title: Overview on the GAW data
 key: page-about
 ---